 The router is also made from '100% post-consumer recycled plastic', so is a more sustainable option made from previous customers' old routers.

-Like BT, TalkTalk’s Wi-Fi Hub has seven antennae allowing for greater connectivity even at busier times, switching signals between 5GHz and 2.4GHz to get you the most reliable connection.
+Like BT, TalkTalk’s Wi-Fi Hub has seven antennas allowing for greater connectivity even at busier times, switching signals between 5GHz and 2.4GHz to get you the most reliable connection.

 It does this by using AC standard Wi-Fi and checking where your AC–compatible tablet, smartphone or laptop is.
 It can then switch to a faster signal without you noticing any loss of service.

-One of the biggest appeals of the TalkTalk Hub is that its sleek design will mean you won’t have to hide it behind furniture or in cupboards.
+One of the biggest appeals of the TalkTalk Hub is that its sleek design means you won’t have to hide it behind furniture or in cupboards.
 Having it proudly on display will also mean that its signal will be less interrupted and should reach throughout your home with ease.

 Visit the Uswitch wireless broadband comparison page for our best deals from UK providers.